reedtlr/Employee-Management-in-SQL/README.md

 * [Install](#install)

 ## General info
-This is a employee management program for adding, editing, and deleting employees based on their role, department, and manager.
+This is a employee management program for handling employees, maangers, roles, and departments.
+You can view all employees with roles, view all departments, view all roles, add an employee, update an employee's role, and update an employee's manager.

 ## Technologies
 Project is created with: